-The Correct Dosage of Benadryl For Sleep
+The Correct Dosage of Diphenhydramine For Sleep

 The correct dosage for sleep is 25-50 mg.
 Always use as directed on the particular package for the most accurate information pertaining to your situation.

-How Does An Antihistamine Like Benadryl Cause You To Sleep?
+How Does Diphenhydramine Cause You To Sleep?

 Diphenhydramine is a drug that’s classified as an antihistamine.
 That means the drug works to counteract histamine.
 Histamine is a compound that’s produced by your body.
 It’s found in most living creatures.